boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 : The same extension header type may appear several times in an ipv6ExtensionHeaderTypeCountList Information Element.
-  For example, if an IPv6 packet of a Flow includes a Hop-by-Hop Options header, a Destination Options header, a Fragment header, and Destination Options header, the ipv6ExtensionHeaderTypeCountList Information Element will report two counts of the Destination Options header: the occurrences that are observed before the Fragment header and the occurrences right after the Fragment header.
+  For example, if an IPv6 packet of a Flow includes a Hop-by-Hop Options header, a Destination Options header, a Fragment header, and Destination Options header, the ipv6ExtensionHeaderTypeCountList Information Element will report:

+  + the count of Hop-by-Hop Options header,
+  + the occurrences of the Destination Options header that are observed before the Fragment header,
+  + the occurrences of the Fragment header, and
+  + the occurrences of the Destination Options header that are observed right after the Fragment header.

 Abstract Data Type:
 : subTemplateList